speechly/docs/README.md

 ## Automatic page generation with `./build-docs.sh`

 Fetches docs content from other sources (e.g. GitHub repositories) and transforms it to Speechly Docs pages.
-The page files are modified "in place", so you can check the diffs with `git status` and `git diff` before committing and pushing.
+The generated page files are put in their respective places in the Docs folder, so you can check the diffs with `git status` and `git diff` before committing and pushing.

+The source addresses and pages are defined in `build-docs.sh` file.

+If there is an error fetching the content (e.g. content is not available), an error will be displayed.

 ### Generated pages